Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Symmetry enforcement in quantum simulations

 One can classify techniques to enforce symmetries into three categories: 1) a broad set of approaches that do not require substantial algorithmic or state-preparation modifications, 2) techniques to produce a symmetry-adapted initial state, and 3) symmetry-preserving quantum gates.
 Within the first category, one approach is symmetry restoration via projection \cite{Whitfield.2013.10.1063/1.4812566,Izmaylov.2019.10.1021/acs.jpca.9b01103}.
-Although, as already mentioned, projection after variation, \foreign{i.e.}, postselection, is not ideal, variation after projection is more robust and resource-efficient because the optimization occurs in the symmetry-adapted Hilbert space.
+Although, as already mentioned, projection after variation, \foreign{i.e.}, postselection, is not ideal, variation after projection is more robust and requires fewer optimization parameters because the optimization occurs in the symmetry-adapted Hilbert space.
 This technique is general and can be used to restore any symmetries of interest, including spatial (\foreign{e.g.}, point-group) \cite{Seki.2020.10.1103/PhysRevA.101.052340,Seki.2022.10.1103/PhysRevA.105.032419}, spin \cite{Tsuchimochi.2020.10.1103/PhysRevResearch.2.043142,Tsuchimochi.2022.10.1103/PhysRevResearch.4.033100,Siwach.2021.10.1103/PhysRevA.104.062435,Seki.2022.10.1103/PhysRevA.105.032419,Guzman.2023.10.1103/PhysRevC.107.034310}, and particle-number \cite{Khamoshi.2021.10.1088/2058-9565/abc1bb,Guzman.2022.10.1103/PhysRevC.105.024324,Guzman.2023.10.1103/PhysRevC.107.034310} symmetries.
-Nevertheless, symmetry projectors are typically implemented as linear combinations of unitaries (LCU) \cite{Childs.2012.10.26421/QIC12.11-12,Berry.2015.10.1103/PhysRevLett.114.090502}, which introduce ancilla registers and many controlled operations, inflating the controlled-NOT (CNOT) count.
+Nevertheless, symmetry projectors are typically implemented as linear combinations of unitaries (LCU) \cite{Childs.2012.10.26421/QIC12.11-12,Berry.2015.10.1103/PhysRevLett.114.090502}, which introduce ancilla registers and many controlled operations, inflating the CNOT count (see also Ref.\ \cite{Bastidas.2025.10.1103/PhysRevA.111.052433} for the use of LCU in unifying finite symmetries in the quantum simulation of many-body systems).
+Furthermore, their success depends on the non-zero overlap of the initial symmetry-broken state with the target symmetry sector.

 An alternative strategy is the incorporation of penalty terms in the Hamiltonian that artificially raise the energy of states with undesired symmetries \cite{McClean.2016.10.1088/1367-2630/18/2/023023,Ryabinkin.2019.10.1021/acs.jctc.8b00943,Greene-Diniz.2021.10.1002/qua.26352,Kuroiwa.2021.10.1103/PhysRevResearch.3.013197} (see, also, \cite{Selvarajan.2022.10.3390/sym14030457}).
 In doing so, the quantum simulations are biased toward states with desired symmetry properties.
 Although such approaches are general, they typically require a large number of measurements, depend on user-defined hyperparameters, and the optimization is formally occurring on the full, rather than symmetry-adapted, Hilbert space.